McCollum, Blazers hold off short-handed Heat, 125-122

-MIAMI (AP)CJ McCollum got Portland started, and Damian Lillard provided the finish.

-Lillard made three free throws with one second remaining for the final margin, and the Trail Blazers survived a wild ending to beat the short-handed Miami Heat 125-122 on Thursday night.
+MIAMI (AP)Damian Lillard made three free throws with one second remaining for the final margin, and the Portland Trail Blazers survived a wild finish to beat the short-handed Miami Heat 125-122 on Thursday night.

 Bam Adebayo and Tyler Herro each had 29 points for Miami, which dropped its fifth straight and fell to 22-23.
 Kendrick Nunn scored 22 for the Heat.